 Alcoholic beverages are permitted, but intoxication will not be tolerated.

-Small pets (dogs & cats) are permitted on the grounds; however, they must be kept quiet, under control and on a leash at all times.
+Pets (dogs & cats) are permitted on the grounds; however, they must be kept quiet, under control and on a leash at all times.
 Pets must always be cleaned up after and must be handled by someone who is capable of controlling and cleaning up after them.
-Pets are not permitted in the pavilion or any other campground building.
+Pets are not permitted in the pavilion or any other campground building, except for service animals.
 Pets are not permitted in the lake.
-No pets are to be left unattended.
-A dog exercise area is provided near the playground (see map).
+No pet is to be left unattended.
+A dog exercise area is provided near the playground for your pleasure (see map).

 Our lakes are stocked with a variety of native fish for your angling pleasure.
 Fishing is allowed from the shoreline only.
 No boats or rafts are permitted in the water.
 Swimming is not allowed in the lakes.
 A pool is provided for your swimming pleasure.